Mizou9999/FeedMe/README.md

 ## User Stories

-- [x] As a user I can see all restaurants around my position
+- [x] As a user I can see all restaurants around my position.
-- [x] As a user I can read information about specefic restaurant just by clicking on the map marker
+- [x] As a user I can read information about specefic restaurant just by clicking on the map marker.
-- [x] As a user I can add new restaurants to the map
+- [x] As a user I can add new restaurants to the map.
-- [x] As a user I can see the same list of the restaurants showed on the map in the left site of the App
+- [x] As a user I can see the same list of the restaurants showed on the map in the left site of the App.
-- [x] As a user I can click on a button to show more informations about the restaurant clicked
+- [x] As a user I can click on a button to show more informations about the restaurant clicked.
-- [x] As a user I can add a review and a rating about the restaurant clicked
+- [x] As a user I can add a review and a rating about the choosen restaurant.
-- [x] As a user I can see the average restaurant rating based on real data
+- [x] As a user I can see the average restaurant rating based on real data.
-- [x] As a user I can select from a range slider to display X to Z stars to filter the restaurants displayed
+- [x] As a user I can select from a range slider to display X to Z stars to filter the restaurants displayed.
-- [x] As a user I can see my comment and rating after review submiting
+- [x] As a user I can see my comment and rating after review submiting.
-- [x] As a user I can get back to the main page after submiting a review or clicking on a restaurant informations
+- [x] As a user I can get back to the main page after submiting a review or clicking on a restaurant informations.

 ## Истории пользователей